© Harvestime International Institute

 INDEPENDENT STUDY GUIDE

-This section provides guidelines for independent study, explaining the course format, providing seven study steps, and a Student Record for tracking progress.
+This section provides guidelines for independent study, explaining the course format, providing seven study steps, and a student record form for tracking progress.

 CORE COURSE FORMAT